This post will show you how to get free tickets for The View, including standby tickets, with tips to help you plan your attendance.

 Use this link for directions to the studio from your departure location.

-TIP: If you are new to using the subway you may find our post Navigating the New York Subway helpful.
+TIP: If you are new to using the subway you may find the following posts helpful.

 TICKETS TO THE VIEW